kkunal1408/GANA_circuit_data/circuit_data/source_files/dataset_generator/rf_data/oscillator/README.md

 # Features
 These topologies consist these net features
 1. Some oscillators do not need an input signal and run at a fixed frequency.
 Some can be controlled using a three terminal cap with third terminal as marked as "Vdigital/Vdigital_a/Vdigital_b" (enable).
 The center point needs to be tuned in this case and tuned using a signal "Vtune/Vcontrol" (enable).
 In some cases we use a resitor to bias the middle point which is biased using a signal "Vbias_a/Vbias_b" (enable).
-2. The output signals to two oscillators are marked as "Voutn" and "Voutp".
+2. The output signals to two oscillators are marked as "vlon" and "vlop".
 3. The bias signals are marked as "Vbiasn/Vbiasp" which are used to bias the inductor.
 In some cases there would be two bias signals "Vbiasn1/Vbiasn2" where Vbiasn2 > Vbiasn1.
 In some cases there are three bias signals Vbiasn0, Vbiasn1 and Vbiasn2 where Vbiasn0 < Vbiasn1 < Vbiasn2